Charles E. Smith Jewish Day School: History

 on a $500,000 property located on Montrose Road in Rockville.
 The Rockville property was adjacent to the new location of B'nai Israel Congregation, which had moved there in 1970.

 A few months later, the Marjorie Webster School was put up for sale.
 The private Webster School's campus was located at 17th Street and Kalmia Road NW in the Washington, D.C. neighborhood of Colonial Village.
 An option was taken on the Webster School, but it was later determined that the Webster School would require a more costly renovation than was financially practical.
 The site selection committee decided to move forward with the Montrose Road site in Rockville.
 Some families were unhappy with that decision, as the majority of students lived closer to the Colonial Village site than to the Rockville site.

 On April 24, 1977, the school dedicated its new 62819 sqft building at 1901 E. Jefferson Street in Rockville.
 The $2.7-million building became the first permanent location for the school.
 The building is owned by the Greater Washington Jewish Community Foundation, and the school has a renewable 99-year lease.
 Charles E. Smith was the chairman of Greater Washington Jewish Community Foundation, and Smith had helped raise the funds to build the facility.

 In 1980, the school was renamed in honor of Charles E. Smith, who had been a generous donor and fundraiser for the school.

 The upper school was built in 1998, and the lower school was expanded in 2001.

 In April 2006, three seniors who were participating in the school-sponsored program in Israel through the Alexander Muss High School were arrested by Israeli police for marijuana possession.
 The marijuana was discovered by program guides, and the quantity was judged to be large enough to necessitate involving governmental authorities, according to Muss headmaster Chaim Fischgrund.
 Drug experts cited in a Jewish Standard article theorized that the students had intended to sell the marijuana.
 These three students were expelled from the program, and six other students were expelled for having bought or used marijuana during the program.
 Local police arrested two students on drug charges, who were held overnight.

 Athletics

 The Lions participate in athletics in the Potomac Valley Athletic Conference.
 Their biggest rival is the Melvin J. Berman Hebrew Academy Cougars.
-Led by head coach Jason Belinkie, the JDS track and field and cross country teams often rank among the top private schools in the state, winning four Maryland Private School Cross Country State Championships in 2017, 2021, and 2022 (boys' and girls' teams).
-ESPN produced a SportsCenter feature on the JDS boys' cross country team, which aired on April 9, 2023.
+Led by head coach Jason Belinkie, the JDS track and field and cross country teams often rank among the top private schools in the state, winning seven Maryland Private School Cross Country State Championships in 2017, 2021, 2022, 2024, and 2025 (boys' and girls' teams).
+ESPN produced a SportsCenter feature on the JDS boys' cross country team, Running on Faith, which aired on April 9, 2023.
 The boys' varsity basketball team also won the 2017 PVAC Championship.
 The girls' varsity softball team won a championship in 2023.
 The boys' middle school baseball team won PVAC championships in 2017, 2018, and 2019.
 Below is a list of sports that the Lions participate in.